Terms that a Buyer of Business Telephone Systems Should

 Direct Station Select.
 This is a piece of equipment that is usually attached

 to the operator's phone set.
-This unit then allows the operator to call
+This unit then allows the operator to call or transfer

-at each extention (busy, on hold, etc.)
+(busy, on hold, etc.)

 DTMF